 Additionally, the University of Antwerp will consider the following aspects when evaluating candidates:

 - Motivation for the programme and the university

 - The student has to be accepted by the University of Antwerp to be able to receive the scholarship.
 Even if the university's final decision is taken after awarding the scholarship to the student, this precondition applies.

-- All nationalities can apply.
+- All nationalities can apply, except for Russian citizens this year (see reasons here).
 The previous degree obtained should be from a higher education institution located outside Flanders.